Cuberick-Orion/CIRPLANT/INSTALL.md

 - PytorchLightning >= 1.3.1 (**recommended 1.5.1**)
 - cuda >= 10.0

+> [!Important]
->Newer versions of PytorchLightning might contain API changes that cause errors (thanks [@sgvaze](https://github.com/Cuberick-Orion/CIRPLANT/issues/7#issue-1303964874) for point it out).
+> Newer versions of PytorchLightning might contain API changes that cause errors (thanks [@sgvaze](https://github.com/Cuberick-Orion/CIRPLANT/issues/7#issue-1303964874) for pointing it out).
 Though usually they can be resolved quickly by looking at the documentation.
+>

->Lower versions of Python 3.x, Pytorch and CUDA are potentially okay as well, but untested.
+> Lower versions of Python 3.x, Pytorch and CUDA are potentially okay as well, but untested.

 ### Step 1: Install OSCAR